Robert Morgan, Ph.D.

 Professor of Practice in Forensic Science

 Dr. Sperry is an Assistant Professor of Practice in Forensic Science and an Adjunct Assistant Professor in Pathology at Texas Tech University Health Science Center.
 She received her Ph.D. in Psychology from Texas Tech University, in 1993, and her postdoctoral training was in the Department of Psychiatry at Texas Tech University Health Science Center.
 Her research interests include stalking on college campuses, and the analysis of the causes and consequences of wrongful convictions and their impact on policy decisions.
 Dr. Sperry has considerable correctional experience, working with a variety of offender populations, including sex offenders, severe personality disordered offenders, pedophiles, and severely mental ill offenders.
 She has also authored a number of journal articles and book chapter and has directed numerous federally-funded projects for law enforcement training and forensic science education.
-She is a member of the American Academy of Forensic Science and is a Certified Forensic Consultant.
+She is an Associate member of the American Academy of Forensic Science and is a Certified Forensic Consultant.

 Megan A. Thoen, Ph.D.

 Director of Forensic Mental Health Services